WebAssembly/spec/proposals/gc/MVP.md

 * At the same time, runtime subtyping forms a linear hierarchy such that the relation can be checked efficiently using standard implementation techniques (the runtime subtype hierarchy is a tree-shaped graph).

 Note: RTT values correspond to type descriptors or "shape" objects as they exist in various engines.
-Moreover, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
+RTT equality can be implemented as a single pointer test by memoising RTT values.
+More interestingly, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
 The value `<n>` then denotes the length of this vector.
 A subtype check between two RTT values can be implemented as follows using such a representation.
 Assume RTT value v1 has static type `(rtt n1? $t1)` and v2 has type `(rtt n2? $t2)`.
 To check whether v1 denotes a sub-RTT of v2, first verify that `n1 >= n2` -- if both `n1` and `n2` are known statically, this can be performed at compile time; if either is not statically known, it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
 Then compare v2 to the n2-th entry in v1's supertype vector.
 If they are equal, v1 is a sub-RTT.
 In the case of actual casts, the static type of RTT v1 (obtained from the value to cast) is not known at compile time, so `n1` is dynamic as well.
 (Note that `$t1` and `$t2` are not relevant for the dynamic semantics, but merely for validation.)